-Crashing can be really frustrating and demotivating, especially for a beginner.
+Crashing can be really frustrating and demotivating, especially for a beginner learning how to fly RC planes.
 Now I have covered a lot of this in the crashed quadcopter post, but I’ll reiterate again and give you some plane specific tips.

 The first thing to remember if you crash is to try not to weep too much.
 You completely wrecked that flashy new RC plane you bought?
 You are not alone!
 It happens to the best of us.
 It is part of the hobby and so, leverage it as a learning experience instead of beating yourself (and your plane).